RasmusRPaulsen/DTUImageAnalysis/exercises/ex3-PixelwiseOperations/readme.md

 After completing this exercise, the student should be able to do the following:

+1. Convert from unsigned byte to float images using the scikit-image function `img_as_ubyte´
+2. Convert from float to unsigned byte images using the scikit-image function `img_as_float´
-1. Implement and test a function that can do linear histogram stretching of a grey level image.
+3. Implement and test a function that can do linear histogram stretching of a grey level image.
-2. Convert image pixels between doubles and 8-bit unsigned integers (UINT8)
-3. Implement and test a function that can perform gamma mapping of a grey level image.
+4. Implement and test a function that can perform gamma mapping of a grey level image.
-4. Implement and test a function that can threshold a grey scale image.
+5. Implement and test a function that can threshold a grey scale image.
-5. Use Otsu's automatic method to compute an optimal threshold that seperates foreground and background
+6. Use Otsu's automatic method to compute an optimal threshold that seperates foreground and background
-6. Perform RGB thresholding in a color image.
+7. Perform RGB thresholding in a color image.
-7. Convert a RGB image to HSV using the function `rgsb2hsv` from the `skimage.color` package.
+8. Convert a RGB image to HSV using the function `rgsb2hsv` from the `skimage.color` package.
-8. Visualise individual H, S, V components of a color image.
+9. Visualise individual H, S, V components of a color image.
-9. Implement and test thresholding in HSV space.
+10. Implement and test thresholding in HSV space.
+11. Implement and test a program that can do perform pixelwise operations on a video stream

 # Installing Python packages